 The no is to NOT join the VMware CEIP program.

-The deployment starts and you can follow the progress on the same window or on your vSphere Web Client, which we leaved open at the beginning of this module.
+The deployment starts and you can follow the progress on the same window or on your vSphere Web Client.

 3. Confirm the PowerShell Script Deployment Completes

-- Confirm the Unified Access Gateway deployed successfully.
+- Confirm the Unified Access Gateway deployment completed successfully.
 The Completed successfully text will be shown in the output.

 - Click Close.

 After successfully finalized the deployment the script will automatic Power on the VM UAG-2NIC.